trandinhkhoa/crypto_exchange/README.md

 # Implementation of a Simple Crypto Exchange
 - For learning Go + trading engine
-- Orders matched uing Price-Time Priority
+- Orders matched using Price-Time Priority
 - Execution here is just users' balance management
     - For now there is balance udpate but no balance check
 - Simple market making